 Instructions:

-9. Place the bowl in the refrigerator for few hours so that the caramel would cool down and take on a slightly thicker, richer, luxuriously gooey, and utterly drool-worthy texture.
+- Place the bowl in the refrigerator for a few hours so that the caramel cools down and takes on a slightly thicker, richer, luxuriously gooey, and utterly drool-worthy texture.

-Place the bowl in the refrigerator for few hours so that the caramel would cool down and take on a slightly thicker, richer, luxuriously gooey, and utterly drool-worthy texture.
+Place the bowl in the refrigerator for a few hours so that the caramel cools down and takes on a slightly thicker, richer, luxuriously gooey, and utterly drool-worthy texture.

 3. Yes, You Can Make It On The Stove Top